 And what do they say?
 It makes for some damn good TV.

 Julian Stuart is, according to a wide variety of sources, a writer.
 Julian was raised in Canada and exported for the Australian market.
-They live mostly in front of a keyboard, with their husband and dog who remind them to go outside sometimes, and enjoy black tea, starlight, absurdism, sus2 chords, old book smell, and the word quirk.
+They live mostly in front of a keyboard, and enjoy black tea, starlight, absurdism, sus2 chords, old book smell, and the word quirk.
 Ironically, they have a great phone voice.

 The dock for the XQ38 Support Companion arrives about an hour after sil does.
 This is standard procedure.
 If sil doesn’t find the home to be suitable and the tasklist to be reasonable, sil is entitled to refuse the employment, and return to the warehouse to await reassignment.
 By the time the dock is delivered, sil has had plenty of time to deliberate, and tour the home.

 Sil installs the dock silself.
 There isn’t much space in the apartment, so it goes in the one corner of the living room the client has been able to clear, right next to the couch.
 “So you can watch TV in your rest and refurb periods,” they joke, as they sit down in what the wear patterns on the couch fabric tell sil is probably a place they sit often, and lean their cane against the end table.
 Sil suspects their knees hurt nearly always.

 “I have not watched human television in some time,” sil says, in sil’s delicate, permanently neutral tone.
 “May I offer an opinion?”